-The Best Advantage of Federal Incorporation
+The Advantage of Federal Incorporation

 This is not the case with provincial incorporation.
 When you incorporate your business in a particular province or territory, you are only entitled to operate your business in that jurisdiction and have no name protection outside that province or territory.

 And one more advantage—when you're considering federal incorporation vs. provincial incorporation in Canada, in their Frequently Asked Questions on Federal Incorporation, Corporations Canada points out that federal incorporation has a cachet that provincial incorporation doesn't and gives a company global recognition.

 The Downside of Federal Incorporation

 When you read the above information about the difference between provincial and federal incorporation, you may wonder why everyone who wants to incorporate in Canada doesn't just incorporate federally.
 That may be because the downside to federal incorporation is it takes extra work and money.

-1) Although provincial and federal incorporation is an "either-or" proposition (you don't need to federally incorporate and provincially incorporate), if you choose federal incorporation, you will need to register your business in any province or territory where you carry on business.
+Although provincial and federal incorporation is an "either-or" proposition, if you choose federal incorporation, you will need to register your business in any province or territory where you carry on business.
 Note that when you complete the federal incorporation process through Corporate Canada’s Online Filing Centre, you will have the option of filling out extra-provincial registration forms for Saskatchewan, Ontario, Nova Scotia, and Newfoundland and Labrador.

-2) Federal incorporation will involve more paperwork every year, as you will need to comply with the corporate filings required by the federal Director of Corporations Branch and all filings required by the provinces that your corporation is registered in.
+Federal incorporation will involve more paperwork every year, as you will need to comply with the corporate filings required by the federal Director of Corporations Branch and all filings required by the provinces that your corporation is registered in.

 The Bottom Line